lukasaldersley/ShellTools/README.md

 	+ This *should* automatically install/set up ShellTools.
 	+ If not (or if you want to update ShellTools) run `UpdateZSH` or `uz` to fetch the repo and recompile everything.
 5) enjoy

+## Configuration

+Shelltools can be configured with the file `$ST_CFG/config.cfg`.<br>
+If that file doesn't exist, it will be automatically created from [DEFAULTCONFIG.cfg](DEFAULTCONFIG.cfg).<br>
+Once `$ST_CFG/config.cfg` exists ShellTools will *not* change/update it.<br>
+Should new configuration options become availabe it will be up to you to add those to your config file.<br>
+It is not mandatory to have all available configuration options present in your config file.
+For any missing options the default values (as seen in `DEFAULTCONFIG.cfg`) will be used implicitly.<br>
+The config file contains it's own documentation as comments.
+Please make sure to read those carefully.<br>
+When updating your local config file with newly introduced options, it is not mandatory to also update the expanatory comments, but it is highly advisable.

 ## Extensions